 |Partition||Only the partition name is required.
 Missing the partition name will not cause a line to be discarded.|

 Format of the CSV file

-Below is an example file called EmployeeData.csv, containing 3 new cardholders to import.
-It can be created from an Excel spreadsheet by doing "save as" and selecting the .csv format".
+Here is an example file called EmployeeData.csv, containing three new cardholders to import.
+It can be created from a spreadsheet by saving it as a .csv file in Excel.

 Custom field limitations